Beth Alvarado

 Much of my work is set in Tucson Arizona, where Fernando and I grew up and raised our children.
 My lyric memoir Anthropologies layers scenes, oral histories, and dreams from both his family and my own.
 My first story collection, Not a Matter of Love, won the Many Voices Project Prize for work that the final judge called "wise and witty and unflinching."

-and the Editorial Board of Puro Chicanx Writing of the 21st Century, sponsored by Cutthroat: A Journal of the Arts and the BlackEarth Institute.
+I taught at the University of Arizona for many years and now am on the faculty at Oregon State University-Cascades Low Residency MFA Program.
+I am on the Advisory Board of JackLeg Press and the Editorial Board of Puro Chicanx Writing of the 21st Century, sponsored by Cutthroat: A Journal of the Arts and the BlackEarth Institute.
 In 2020, I was awarded an Oregon Literary Career Fellowship.

 I have decided to work as a consultant with a few writers a year.
 If you are interested, please see the final page of this website for information and then feel free to email me with questions at bethalvarado1@gmail.com.